-We’ve hit full-on hibernation mode here in Wisconsin, and this Spaghetti Squash Lasagna is the only sort of recipe it feels appropriate to be eating.
-It has all the characteristic lasagna comforts that we need when the thermometer dips into the single digits—the stretchy cheese, the chunky, hearty red sauce, the load-up-your-fork and think warm thoughts appeal—but is lightened up to be a healthy weeknight meal.
+Here to prove that delicious and cheesy comfort food can, in fact, be healthy: Spaghetti Squash Lasagna.
+It has all the characteristic lasagna comforts that we desire—the stretchy cheese, the chunky, hearty red sauce, the load-up-your-fork and think-happy-thoughts appeal—but is lightened up enough to be a healthy weeknight meal.

-I came up with this recipe a few weeks ago when I was testing out Crockpot Spaghetti Squash.
+I came up with this easy spaghetti squash recipe when I was testing out Crockpot Spaghetti Squash.
 We had an unusually high number of cooked spaghetti squash halves hanging out in our refrigerator awaiting their purpose.

-Over the years, spaghetti squash boats have become one of my favorite ways to serve spaghetti squash, especially these Taco Spaghetti Squash Boats and these Spaghetti Squash Boats with Chicken and Bacon.
+Over the years, stuffed spaghetti squash recipes have become one of my favorite ways to serve this delightful little squash, especially these Taco Spaghetti Squash Boats and these Spaghetti Squash Boats with Chicken.

-As you dig your fork into this recipe, you’ll find the components of classic lasagna inside, with one noticeable departure.
+As you dig your fork into this recipe, you’ll find the components of classic lasagna, with one noticeable departure.
 Once you taste it, my very astute hunch is that you won’t mind the change one bit!

 How to Make Lasagna with Spaghetti Squash